 9. How are the groups structured?

-Our groups are comprised of two to four (and occasionally five) clients who are matched according to their age, maturity, cognitive level, and level of social awareness.
+Our groups are comprised of two to five clients who are matched according to their age, maturity, cognitive level, and level of social awareness.
 We are very careful to structure our groups to avoid anxiety for the clients involved and to ensure that the lessons are appropriately geared to all members of a group.
-Each group meets one to two times per week for 60 minutes.
+Each group meets once per week for 30-60 minutes.
 Each session concludes with a parent wrap-up during which the therapist goes over the lesson for the week and the concepts to be reinforced outside of the Center.
 This parental involvement is a crucial component of our approach and another differentiator that sets Seven Bridges Therapy apart from other programs.

 10. Do you have a schedule for when groups start and end?

 Groups run year round.
 Seven Bridges Therapy can accommodate starting new sessions at any time if there are openings in current groups or a need to start a new group.

 11. How do we join a social learning group?